-Freestanding sign: Any sign permanently affixed in or upon the ground but not affixed to any individual structure or building.
+Freestanding sign: Any sign permanently affixed to the ground but not to any individual structure or building.

 Frontage: The following definitions shall be utilized to interpret frontage requirements in this Code.
 Refer to specific measurement standards in Section 44-10-04.